Jose Tudon

 Working papers:

-Promotions measured with error: Implications for health policy and firm behavior, with Emilio Gutierrez and Adrian Rubli.
+Promotions measured with error in retail markets: Implications for firm behavior and health policy, with Emilio Gutierrez and Adrian Rubli.

 Eye-opening products: Uncertainty and surprise in cataract surgery outcomes, with Emilio Gutierrez and Adrian Rubli.